 About Connecticut Landmarks

-Founded in 1936 as the Antiquarian & Landmarks Society, CTL is a state-wide network of eleven significant historic properties that span four centuries of New England history.
+Founded in 1936 as the Antiquarian & Landmarks Society, Connecticut Landmarks (CTL) has become one of the leading historical organizations in the state.
+CTL owns and operates a state-wide network of 11 historic properties that span four centuries of New England history, from the colonial period to the mid-20th century.
 Our museums are starting points for deeper exploration and greater appreciation of the Connecticut experience.
-Our real-life stories, as told through our houses, collections, and programs, make history matter.
+Our real-life stories, as told through our houses, collections, and programs, make our state’s rich and complex history relevant to modern visitors.

 Our historic properties include: the Bellamy-Ferriday House & Garden in Bethlehem; the Butler-McCook House & Garden and the Isham-Terry House in Hartford; the Buttolph-Williams House in Wethersfield; the Amasa Day House in Moodus; the Hempsted Houses in New London; the Nathan Hale Homestead in Coventry; the Palmer-Warner House in East Haddam; and the Phelps-Hatheway House & Garden in Suffield.